Barge Unloading Dredger

 The purpose of this page is to identify your application and learn more about an equipment solution to meet your needs.
 These are the most common barge transport applications that we work with.
 We are the OEM for the tools shown.

-Material: Slurry, bottom material from environmental cleanup.
+Material: Slurry, wet grains, bottom material from environmental cleanup or any material with a wet format.
 This barge unloading dredger is Not for dry material transport.

 Common Unload Scenario:

-The EDDY Pump Excavator Attachment is ideal for pumping slurry from barges, pits, lined ponds or other bodies used for storage.
+The EDDY Pump Excavator Attachment is ideal for pumping slurry from barges, rail cars, pits, lined ponds or other bodies used for material storage.